 covid- 19 PRECAUTIONS

-While maintaining normal business hours and operation, as of March 25th, a few precautions will be put in place to ensure safety of our staff and clients.
+While maintaining normal business hours and operation, as of March 2020, a few precautions have been put in place to ensure safety of our staff and clients.
 We are trying to keep our lobby at "social distancing" recommendations, and in order to do so, we will be seeing emergencies and sick patients first and limiting routine appointments.
 Masks are encouraged and now mandated by the state of Arkansas.
 We are only performing elective services, such as nail trims and anal gland expressions, by appointment only- no walk ins.
 Medication refills and requests must be called ahead to shorten lobby time.
 If the lobby becomes overcrowded, we will ask those waiting for an appointment to wait in the car until a room becomes available.
 When picking up your pet, you are welcome to come in to pay, and then we will bring him or her to your car.
 If you would like to expedite the check-in process, please visit the "forms" tab and fill out the appropriate paperwork prior to coming in.
 We appreciate your understanding and cooperation during this time.

 Annual physicals are highly recommended as the main form of preventative care.
 Vaccinations, heart worm tests, and fecal exams are available and recommended during this time.